Corporate Governance

 The policy on nomination of candidates for outside director and Audit & Supervisory Board member involves a comprehensive examination of the requirements for externality stipulated in the Companies Act and the independence criteria established by the Financial Instruments Exchange, and whether the person has extensive experience and broad insight.

-Position Name Management Advisory Council Corporate Management Industry Knowledge Governance Overseas Business R&D MONOZUKURI (production) Sales and Procurement Finance Human Resources Legal and Compliance Environment and energy
+Position Name Management Advisory Council Corporate management Global R&D MONOZUKURI (production) Sales and procurement Finance and Accounting Human resources and HITOZUKURI Legal and compliance Environment and energy IT and digital

 Chairman Shuhei Toyoda